dafydd2277/systemAdmin/git/README.md

 ```

-Get branch information from a remote, and delete any unmatched branches.
+Get branch information from a remote, and delete any unmatched local branches.

 ```bash
 git remote update <remote_name> --prune